christine-zhang1/cs180/proj4/index.md

 # Image Warping and Mosaicing

 ## Shoot Pictures
-For the mosaics, I took pictures in Souvenir Coffee Co. on College Avenue, in my living room, and __.
-I took these with my iPhone 11 Pro.
+For the mosaics, I took pictures in Souvenir Coffee on College Avenue, in my living room, and in front of the physics building.
+I shot these with my iPhone 11 Pro.

 Souvenir Coffee:
 <div style="display: grid; grid-template-columns: repeat(2, 1fr); grid-gap: 10px; padding: 20px; max-width: 1200px; margin: auto; align-items: center; justify-items: center;">